thoughtspot/thoughtspot.github.io/_admin/loading/change-schema.md

          PRIMARY KEY;
     ```

-    Dropping a primary key can impact existing worksheets, answers, and pinboards.
+    Dropping a primary key can impact existing Worksheets, Answers, and Pinboards.
 The system warns you if dropping a primary key impacts other objects.
-To continue, use the `--allow_unsafe` flag.
+[//]: # (To continue, use the `--allow_unsafe` flag.)

 4. Add a new primary key, if desired: